Next time your neighbour is listening to his music a bit too loud, remember this story: some people have known worse. Much, much worse.

 The music stopped.

 But Éva N. was just getting started: after two years of silence, she fought back and appealed the decision, again and again, until the case reached the Supreme Court.
-During all that time, Spanish tenor Plácido Domingo kept on singing La Traviata’s famous aria, followed – to make matters worse – by whistling and catcalls from the audience.
+During all that time, Spanish tenor Plácido Domingo’s interpretation of La Traviata’s famous aria kept on echoing through the streets, followed – to make matters worse – by whistling and catcalls from the audience recorded on the disc.
 Last March, the Supreme Court upheld the mayor’s decree, thus putting an end to this long judicial battle.

 The music still didn’t stop.